Health and safety inspection of Alberta meat plant linked to 515 COVID-19 cases was done by video call | CBC News

 Health and safety inspection of Alberta meat plant linked to 515 COVID-19 cases was done by video call

-OHS is assessing whether to open a fatality investigation
+Occupational Health and Safety assessing whether to open fatality investigation

+Read the latest on this story: OHS investigating Canada's largest COVID-19 outbreak at meat plant after worker's death

 Days after dozens of cases of COVID-19 were confirmed at a meat plant in southern Alberta, provincial health and safety investigators conducted an inspection by video call and concluded the plant was safe to remain open.

-Now, just under one week after that call, one person is dead and 515 people sick with COVID-19 due to the outbreak at the Cargill facility near High River, and the union representing the plant's workers says it's time for an independent investigation.

-The facility announced Monday it will temporarily shut down as soon as it has finished processing the meat already in the plant.
+Now, just under a week after that call, one person is dead and 515 people are sick with COVID-19 due to the outbreak at the Cargill facility near High River.
+The facility announced Monday it would temporarily shut down as soon as it has finished processing the meat already in the plant.

+United Food and Commercial Workers Local 401 brought the first 38 cases of COVID-19 at the plant to the attention of media on April 13, as some employees at the facility accused the company of ignoring physical distancing protocols and trying to lure them back to work from self-isolation.

+Two days later, an inspector from the provincial Occupational Health and Safety — which has a mandate to ensure Alberta workplaces are operating in a way that is healthy and safe for employees — conducted an inspection from a remote location as a Cargill employee shot live video and shared it through video conferencing online.

+"When an OHS officer won't attend the plant and instead does a plant tour by cell phone, that should tell you that there's something wrong," said Thomas Hesse, president of UFCW Local 401.

 "It's very, very hard to specifically ascertain what's going on.
-They aren't allowing any visitors to the plant," said Thomas Hesse, president of UFCW Local 401.
+They aren't allowing any visitors to the plant."

-Prior to the temporary closure announcement, employees at the facility had accused the company of ignoring physical distancing protocols and trying to lure them back to work from self-isolation.

-"They knew there was a problem.
-Why did they wait until somebody died?"

-The first 38 cases of COVID-19 at the plant were brought to the attention of media by the union on April 13.
-Two days later, a Cargill employee recorded a video inspection of the plant to send to a provincial Occupational Health and Safety (OHS) inspector, accompanied by a union shop steward and a worker.

-OHS has a mandate to ensure Alberta workplaces are operating in a way that is healthy and safe for employees.

-"When an OHS officer won't attend the plant and instead does a plant tour by cell phone, that should tell you that there's something wrong," Hesse said.
+The union, which is calling for an independent investigation, says the plant shutdown came way too late.

-OHS is currently working through the formal process to determine whether to open a fatality investigation, Adrienne South, a spokesperson for the provincial labour minister, said in an email.
+Adrienne South, a spokesperson for the provincial labour minister, said in an email that the inspection was interactive, with an OHS officer directing the camera shots when needed to observe employees at their daily duties.

+The Cargill employee shooting the video call was accompanied by a unionized UFCW worker and a union shop steward and the video was recorded to be reviewed later, she said.

-South said the live video call wasn't unique to the Cargill facility, and was done to mitigate risk of exposure to all parties involved due to the pandemic.
+South also said the live video call wasn't unique to the Cargill facility, and was done to mitigate risk of exposure to all parties involved due to the pandemic.

-The inspection was interactive, with an OHS officer directing the camera if needed to observe employees at their daily duties and video was recorded to be reviewed later, she said.
-Direction for mitigation measures at the facility have also been provided by the Canadian Food Inspection Agency, Alberta Health Services and Alberta Agriculture, the spokesperson said.
+NDP Leader Rachel Notley jumped into the fray Tuesday, describing the single video inspection as a negligent approach to health and safety.

+"How can you judge proper working conditions and safety protocols without having stepped onto the work site?
+But somehow the minister assured workers and Albertans that he could," Notley said, referring to a tweet from the agriculture minister on Saturday reassuring Albertans that the plant was safe.

 200 AHS staff responding to Cargill outbreak